andreme/pglan/README.md

 3. The View list gives the option to select a different view.
 4. Right click on a SQL yields a context menu:
 	- Detail: shows all calls for this SQL.
-	- Analyse: A dialog to copy the SQL to run [EXPLAIN](http://www.postgresql.org/docs/devel/static/sql-explain.html) (with prepare if the SQL has bind variables)
+	- Analyse: A dialog to copy the SQL to run [EXPLAIN](http://www.postgresql.org/docs/current/static/sql-explain.html).